-Masters of Speech Pathology Programs near Buffalo
+Speech Language Pathology Master's Programs (SLP) in Buffalo

 When considering a Masters in Speech Pathology, you should be prepared to work with all types of people with speech issues, language barriers and swallowing problems.
-Often classified as a division of communication studies, speech-language pathology involves evaluating, diagnosing and treating communication issues and swallowing disorders in people of all ages.
+Often classified as a division of communication studies, speech-language pathology involves evaluating, diagnosing and best treating communication issues and swallowing disorders in people of all ages.

 Before you decide to earn you graduate degree in speech pathology the American Speech-Language Hearing Association (ASHA) recommends you ask yourself the following questions:

-There’s a lot of work that goes into getting a speech-language pathology graduate degree, so be sure you’re committed to it before you start.
+There’s a lot of work that goes into getting a speech-language pathology graduate degree, so be sure you’re fully committed to it before you start.

 Do you want to work with children or the elderly?
 Maybe you want the flexibility to work from home in private practice.
-Whatever it is, have a set of defined professional goals before you embark on your search for speech pathology grad schools.
+Whatever it is, have a set of defined top professional goals before you embark on your search for speech pathology grad schools.

 A comprehensive graduate degree program for a masters degree in speech pathology will typically include the following types of courses: